Marie Kondo’s “The Life-Changing Magic of Tidying Up”

 Organizing consultant Marie Kondo’s book “The Life-Changing Magic of Tidying Up” has sold over two million copies for good reason.

 In her native Japan, Kondo says that tidiness and simplicity are a matter of everyday living.
 She cleverly applies these feng shui principles to cleaning house, simultaneously challenging long-held beliefs in cleaning little-by-little every day, storing things for a different season, and/or discarding one item for every new item brought into your home.
+It can be hard for people to do this straight away, and in some cases that extra push comes from hiring cleaning professionals that can be found on sites like https://deheini.com/ so they are able to get everything in order.

 Rather, Kondo preaches one epic clean sweep.
 Readers are advised to keep only what “sparks joy” and to discard everything else.
 Nowadays, different types of gadgets are available for the cleaning of a home like a vacuum cleaner (find out the best vacuum for stairs and home).
 This full-home cleaning process can be done in a matter of a few hours or a series of days.
 To some, that may sound unreasonable, but it’s worth considering Kondo’s “KonMari” method for the following principles: